-The Freedom Theatre’s work with children and youth stems from the work of Arna Mer Khamis who together with women in Jenin refugee camp started an alternative education program during the first Intifada in the late 1980s.
+The Freedom Theatre’s work with children and youth stems from the Care and Learning project initiated by Arna Mer Khamis during the first Intifada in the late 1980s.
 Many of the children who participated in these activities later continued in The Freedom Theatre and are today leading their own programs and projects.
 Read more about The Freedom Theatre’s legacy.